DeMar DeRozan: 20,000 points (2022–2024)

-Sacramento Kings (2024–present)
+Sacramento Kings (2024–2026)

 On July 8, 2024, DeRozan signed with the Sacramento Kings on a three-year, $74 million contract in a sign-and-trade deal that also involved one of his former teams, the San Antonio Spurs, with Chris Duarte, RaiQuan Gray and draft considerations to going to Chicago and Harrison Barnes to San Antonio.

 On February 10, 2025, DeRozan scored a season-high 42 points, including a baseline floater with 2 seconds left in overtime to lead the Kings to a 129–128 win over the Dallas Mavericks.
 On March 20, DeRozan scored 22 points in a 128–116 loss to the Chicago Bulls, becoming the 27th player to achieve 25,000 career points.
 On April 11, DeRozan moved past Reggie Miller into 25th place on the NBA All-Time Scoring List.
 DeRozan finished the season averaging 22.2 points per game and in the process became just the sixth player in NBA history (Kareem Abdul-Jabbar, Karl Malone, Kobe Bryant, Dirk Nowitzki, LeBron James) to average 20+ points per game in 12 or more straight seasons (minimum 60 games played per season).

+On January 14, 2026, DeRozan recorded 27 points, six rebounds and five assists in a 112–101 win over the New York Knicks.
+He passed Kevin Garnett to move into 22nd place on the NBA’s all-time scoring list.
+On February 26, DeRozan moved into 20th place on the NBA’s all-time scoring list, surpassing John Havlicek and Paul Pierce during a 130–121 win over the Dallas Mavericks.
+On March 15, DeRozan scored a season-high 41 points and recorded 11 assists to lead the Kings to a 116–111 victory over the Utah Jazz.
+With the performance, he became the oldest player in NBA history to record a 40-point, 10-assist game.
+On April 5, DeRozan moved into 16th place on the NBA’s all-time scoring list, surpassing Oscar Robertson during a 138–109 loss to the Los Angeles Clippers.

+On July 6, 2026, DeRozan was waived by the Kings.

+Denver Nuggets (2026–present)

+On September 8, 2026, DeRozan signed a one–year, $3.9 million contract with the Denver Nuggets.